 The String Transport System (STS) is a string rail route to carry electrical wheel vehicles.
-A specific feature of the route are the strings within the rails stretched to the total force 250 tf per rail.
+A specific feature of the route are the strings within special rails stretched to the total force 250 tf per rail.
 The strings are rigidly secured to anchored supports spaced every 500...2000 m, the route structure being carried by intermediate supports spaced every 10...100 m.
 The strings are arranged within the rails having a deflection of several centimeters increasing to the span center and reducing to zero over the supports.
 Hence, the rail head supporting the vehicle wheel statically has no deflection or joints throughout its stretch.
-While remaining highly straight and rigid the STS rigid structure promises to allow speeds of 350...400 km/h and more in future.
+While remaining highly straight and rigid the STS rigid structure promises to allow speeds of 350...400 km/h and more in the future.
 The design, technological and other STS features are demonstrated in more detail in [1].

-An international invention application "Linear Transport System" has been filed under # PCT/IB94/00065 dated 08.04.94 under which an international patent search has been accomplished, it has undergone expertise and initial patents have been obtained in the Russian Federation and the South African Republic (the patenting is underway in 20 countries).
+An international invention application "Linear Transport System" has been filed with # PCT/IB94/00065 dated 08.04.94 under which an international patent search has been accomplished, it has undergone expertise and initial patents have been obtained in the Russian Federation and South African Republic (the patenting is underway in 20 countries).
+The inventor also filed applications for industrial samples of the vehicle and string rail for legal protection of the inventions.

 1.2.
-Line Route Diagram
+Route Line Scheme

-Fig. 1 shows the route line diagram.
-The optimum spacing between intermediate supports is 25 m.
+Fig. 1 shows the route line scheme.
+The optimal spacing between intermediate supports is 25 m.
 This spacing can be reduced to 10 m along the stretches with more intricate profiles or increased to 100 m.
 When the spacing is larger (the modern materials allow to have the spacing 2,000 m and more) the route structure will be supported with ropes or cables (like suspended bridges).

 Considering that the STS is easily adaptable to the terrain profile the intercity line can run along the shortest cuts or straight.
 When necessary, the route structure can be curved in both vertical and horizontal planes.
-For comfort (so that passengers are not affected by overloading along curved stretches) the curvature radii should be at least 10 thous.m.
+For comfort (so that passengers are not affected by overloading along curved stretches) the curvature radii should be at least 10,000 m.